 - God declared the Creation to be “good” when He finished with each day.
 How does that fit with the idea of millions of years of death?

-- Moses bases our normal week of six days of work and one day of rest on the seven days of the Creation week.
+- In the fourth Commandment, God bases our normal week of six days of work and one day of rest on the seven days of the Creation week.
 Why does this comparison make it difficult to interpret the days as long ages or as symbols?

 - Paul talks about a real Adam and Eve sinning.
 What does that mean for those who believe Adam and Eve are symbolic?